qiwu-zhang/ece243_final_project/README.md

 # ece243_final_project
 Final Project that implements "ink to shape" feature using C on ARMv7 DE1-Soc computer and VGA display.
-See code in compiled.c
+See complete code in ink_to_shape.c

 ### Applied Algorithms (In C)
 - Midpoint circle